JuliaGeo/NetCDF.jl/README.md

 NetCDF support for the Julia programming language, there is a high-level and a medium-level interface for writing and reading netcdf files.

+# Missing maintenance warning

+This package is currently lacking maintenance.
+NetCDF.jl should be stable and useful for most operations on NetCDF files, but most users should consider using [NCDatasets.jl](https://github.com/JuliaGeo/NCDatasets.jl) instead, which has more features, like automatic application of CF metadata conventions, is actively maintained and developed and very well documented.

 # Installation

 ```julia